Microsoft/azure-docs.pt-pt/articles/ansible/ansible-devtest-labs-configure.md

   register: output
 ```

-## <a name="create-the-lab-virtual-network"></a>Criar a rede virtual de laboratório
+## <a name="create-the-lab-virtual-network"></a>Criar a rede virtual do laboratório

-Esta tarefa seguinte cria a rede virtual do laboratório de predefinição.
+Esta tarefa a seguir cria a rede virtual do laboratório padrão.

 ```yml
 - name: Create the lab virtual network